worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 ### [Cesium for Unreal Plug-in on UE Marketplace (free)](https://www.unrealengine.com/marketplace/en-US/product/87b0d05800a545d49bf858ef3458c4f7)

-### If you go the Unreal road, you can do pretty much everything, in Unreal Engine 5 quality, and thanks to Cesium for Unreal, inside real-world environments.
-Without being a coder at all. 🤯 But if you a coder: Double 🤯🤯
-### And then connect it to that long/lat dot (point) on the globe and render it there 🤯🥳 (explained in the Quickstart section)
+### If you choose to use Unreal Engine, you can create high-quality content with real-world environments using Cesium for Unreal, even if you don't know how to code at all.
+This is already impressive, but if you are a coder, it's even more mind-blowing!
+You can then connect your creation to a specific location on the globe using longitude and latitude coordinates with a tap or a mouseclick, as explained in the Quickstart section.

-### So no matter if you are a super experienced coder or a coding beginner or not even a coder, just have fun being creative and hit me on [METAVERSE-DAO | CLOUD ATLAS Community Chat](https://gitter.im/METAVERSE-GUN/community) if you have any question or want to publish your component or dapp.
+### Whether you're an experienced coder or just starting out, you can have fun being creative and join the  [METAVERSE-DAO | CLOUD ATLAS Community Chat](https://gitter.im/METAVERSE-GUN/community) if you have any questions or want to share your component or dapp.
 <br>

 # GUN Relays